antonkulaga/semweb/README.md

 ======

 SemWeb (Semantic Web) is a generic Scala/ScalaJS semantic web library that can be used both on client and server sides.
 The lib is at rather early stage but is already used in some webapps.
-Only small part of what is planned has been implemented, in general you should use the lib when:
+Only a part of what is planned has been implemented, in general you should use the lib when:
 * you want to have same rdf-related classes and use them both on frontend/backend.
-In such case scalajs-picling does serialization job and, implicit sesame/jena conversions will allow you to send quries in easy format  [works]
+In such case prickle scalajs does serialization job and, implicit sesame/jena conversions will allow you to send quries in easy format  [works]
 * are tired of writing string for SPARQL queries and want a DSL that will let you create quries in convenient type-safe manner  [partially done]
 * want to validate the data entered by users at client or server.
 For this purpose ShEx is used.  [in development]
 * want to generate SPARQL updates from annotated scala classes [not yet started]
-* want to deal with rdf in RDF-store independent way and be able to move your front-middleware code easily when switching between jena/sesame

 Setting up:
 -----------